isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 2. Select **Open** from the context menu.

-    The file is opened in Oxygen XML Author’s editor.
+    The file is opened in Oxygen XML Author's editor.

     ![](images/guid-in-file-tab.png)

-    When you hover the mouse pointer over a file’s tab, you are shown the server path along with its UUID.
+    When you hover the mouse pointer over a file's tab, you are shown the server path along with its UUID.
 In the above screenshot, the UUID of the document is highlighted.

 If you have selected the **Auto-Checkout File when Opened** option \(in the Preferences dialog\), then on opening a file, the file is automatically checked out and is available for editing.
 To open a file, you can either double-click on a file name or right-click on the file name and choose **Open** from the context menu.
 If this option is not selected, then the file is opened in read-only mode.